 Electric fencing across a bridleway is an obstruction and should be dealt with by contacting the highway authority.
 Either the field must be strip-grazed parallel with the bridleway so it is not affected, or a convenient gate must be installed if the authority decides the fence can be authorised, which is unlikely if the fence keeps moving.

 There is an electric fence alongside a bridleway.
 Can anything be done?

-Unfortunately there is no clear law on electric fencing.
+Unfortunately, there is no clear law on electric fencing.
 British Standard 5709 guidance states no electric (or barbed wire) fence should be within one metre of a gate or manoeuvring space.
-Defra’s advice to farmers, and that of the Health and Safety Executive, includes guidelines for lagging electric fencing close to gates, routing it around gates, warning notices, siting of energisers, etc.
+The Department for Environment, Food and Rural Affiair’s advice to farmers, and that of the Health and Safety Executive, includes guidelines for lagging electric fencing close to gates, routing it around gates, warning notices, siting of energisers, etc.

 How wide should a bridleway be?